GoAdminGroup/docs/en/quick_start.md

 - Import the adapter, the theme and the sql driver
 - Set global configuration items
-- Initialize the plugin
-- Set up plugins and configurations
 - Mounted to the web framework

 <br>